 Conclusion:

-The bat pendulum makes for a fun way to show the Doppler effect and offers an introduction to ultrasonic sound.
-It can further be used to show the change in velocity during the swing of a pendulum and give those with visual impairments an avenue to some kinematic experiments.
+The Ultrasonic Ear and Transmitter makes for a fun way to illustrate the Doppler effect and offers an introduction to ultrasonic sound and how it can be manipulated to make detectable signals that our ordinary senses cannot discern.
+The electronics that make the ultrasonics audible are a good introduction to several important electronic devices (amplifiers, mixers, filters, oscillators).

 Appendix: